Modest Mussorgsky: In popular culture

 Mussorgsky's tone poem Night on Bald Mountain was used in the 1940 animated film Fantasia, accompanied by an animation of Chernobog summoning evil spirits on a mountain.
 It segues into Ave Maria by Franz Schubert.
-The piece is also quoted at the start of the music video for the Beastie Boys song 'Intergalactic'.

-The progressive rock band Emerson, Lake & Palmer performed and recorded an arrangement of Mussorgsky's Pictures at an Exhibition on 1971, featuring lyrics by Greg Lake, and released it as a live album of the same name.
+The progressive rock band Emerson, Lake & Palmer performed and recorded an arrangement of Mussorgsky's Pictures at an Exhibition in 1971, featuring lyrics by Greg Lake, and released it as a live album of the same name.

-The first 20 seconds of Michael Jackson's 1995 song "HIStory" relied on The Pictures at an Exhibition, "The Bogatyr Gates (In the Capital in Kiev)" fragment in orchestrated version.
-The opening theme of 'Pictures at an Exhibition' was also used as the theme music for the satirical sitcom The New Statesman.
+The first 20 seconds of Michael Jackson's 1995 song "HIStory" relies on an orchestrated version of "The Bogatyr Gates (In the Capital in Kiev)" fragment of The Pictures at an Exhibition.

 The 2020 film Eurovision Song Contest: The Story of Fire Saga starring Dan Stevens as Alexander Lemtov, a flamboyant singer representing Russia, had a non-typical Russian character development as an obvious cultural reference to Modest Mussorgsky, also known domestically for encouraging a female opera singer Daria Leonova to compose a classical song "Letter After the Ball".